 9 states and U.S. Virgin Islands

 4 states and U.S. Virgin Islands

 Meet the Grantees

-This project is funded in part by a three-year grant to support the Farmers of Color Network from the W.K.
-Kellogg Foundation, as well as The Fund to Build Grassroots Power at Windward Fund, the 11th Hour Project, and the Seeds, Soul and Culture Fund/New Field Foundation.
+This project is generously supported in part by a three-year grant from the W.K.
+Kellogg Foundation, as well as WhyHunger/Vitafusion, Weaver Street Market, Rosenbaum Family Foundation, and Liberating Investment in Food & Farm Ecosystem.
+Additional support of FOCN is provided by The Schmidt Family Foundation/11th Hour Project and the Seeds, Soul and Culture Fund/New Field Foundation.